Tim Finchem

 Timothy W. Finchem (born April 19, 1947) is an American lawyer and retired golf administrator, who served as commissioner of golf's PGA Tour from 1994 to 2016.
 He served in the White House for two years during the administration of President Jimmy Carter, from 1978 to 1979.
 He was inducted into the World Golf Hall of Fame in 2021.

 Early life and education

 Finchem was born in Ottawa, Illinois.
 He graduated from Princess Anne High School in Virginia Beach, Virginia.
 He attended the University of Richmond on a debate scholarship, receiving his Bachelor of Arts degree in 1969.
 While at Richmond, Finchem was a member of the Phi Gamma Delta Rho Chi chapter.
 Finchem later graduated from the University of Virginia School of Law in 1973.
+While at UVA, Finchem was a member of the Kappa Alpha, Lambda chapter.

 Early career

 After practicing law in Virginia Beach for three years, Finchem served in the White House during the administration of Jimmy Carter as Deputy Advisor to the President in the Office of Economic Affairs in 1978 and 1979.
 In the early 1980s, Finchem co-founded the National Marketing and Strategies Group in Washington, D.C.